 The cleaning aisle is full of brightly-colored potions, each designed to catch your eye and convince you it will be the answer to making your cleaning routine easier, faster, and your home healthier.
-Hand washing dishes is a necessity from time to time, and it can be difficult to select a dish soap that will clean your dishes without poisoning the environment and drying out your hands.
+Hand washing dishes is a necessity from time to time and it can be difficult to select a dish soap that will clean your dishes without poisoning the environment and drying out your hands.
 How to choose?
 Call-out text tells you products are stronger, cut out grease, are all-natural—there are so many choices.
-Keep reading for shopping tips and recommendations that will help you choose the best dish soap for your kitchen.
+We’ve researched and scoured the market and can help you choose the best dish soap for your kitchen.

 What to Consider When Choosing the Best Dish Soap

-There are a number of elements to consider when buying dishwashing liquid to ensure that you buy the best one for you.
+There are many elements to consider when buying dishwashing liquid to ensure that you buy the best one for you.

 Hard vs. Soft Water